-Farah brings 27 years of business experience from the global creative industries.
-She served as Chief Executive of All3Media leading the strategic sale of the company backed by private equity owners, Permira, for enterprise value $930 million.
+Farah brings 25 years of business experience from the international media industries.
+She served as Chief Executive of All3Media leading the strategic sale of the company for its private equity owners, Permira, for enterprise value $930 million to Discovery Communications.

-Previously she had a 22-year career at Abbot Mead Vickers BBDO, becoming its Chief Executive in 2005 and joined the BBDO (subsidiary of Omnicom plc) worldwide board in NYC in 2007.
+Previously she had a 22-year career at Abbot Mead Vickers BBDO, becoming its Chief Executive in 2005 and joining the BBDO worldwide board in NYC in 2007.

 She served on the British Prime Minister’s Business Advisory Group from 2013 to 2015 and has served as a Business Ambassador for the Creative Industries of Britain.
-She serves on the advisory boards of the Cambridge Judge Business School and The ALDO Group.
+She serves on the advisory boards of Sadler’s Wells and The ALDO Group (headquartered in Canada).